Netflix/denominator/README.md

 mxData.get("preference");
 ```

+Resource record sets live in a Zone, which is roughly analogous to a domain.
+Zones can be created on-demand and deleted.

 ### Use via Dagger
 Some users may wish to use Denominator as a Dagger library.
 Here's one way to achieve that:
 ```java
 import static denominator.CredentialsConfiguration.credentials;
 import static denominator.Dagger.provider;